 Why don't all STCW Certificates look the same, isn't this a standard?

 Each country (administration) is tasked by the IMO to incorporate a statement of compliance with the STCW Code into their Certificate of Competency (license).
 Most countries do not have any CoCs that are exempt from STCW and therefore have incorporated their statement of compliance right on the face of the CoC.
-Because of the US Inland and Great Lakes mariners being exempt from STCW, the USCG has to issue a separate certificate of STCW compliance only to those mariners who qualify.
-Therefore, a USCG licensed, STCW compliant mariner will have either two or three documents: Their license, their STCW Certificate from the USCG, and often a separate Z-Card which is the Merchant Mariners Document and lists unlicensed capacities.
+Because of the US Inland and Great Lakes mariners being exempt from STCW, the USCG has to issue a merchant mariners credential with two separate sections, one for domestic licensure/certification and one section for international/STCW compliance only to those mariners who qualify.

 What is the IMO?